 Section 16(a) of the Exchange Act requires our directors, executive officers and holders of more than 10% of our common stock to file with the SEC initial reports of ownership of our common stock and other equity securities on a Form 3 and reports of changes in such ownership on a Form 4 or Form 5.
 Directors, executive officers and holders of more than 10% of our common stock are required by SEC regulations to furnish us with copies of all Section 16(a) forms they file.
-Based solely on a review of our records and representations made by the persons required to file these reports, we believe that, during the year ended December 31, 2017, our directors, executive officers and holders of more than 10% of our common stock complied with all Section 16(a) filing requirements applicable to them, except that Forms 4 for Dr. Sawhney and former executive officers James Fortune, W. Bradford Smith, Jonathan Talamo, and C. Andrew Hurley, due on February 2, 2017, were filed late on February 10, 2017.
+Based solely on a review of our records and representations made by the persons required to file these reports, we believe that, during the year ended December 31, 2018, our directors, executive officers and holders of more than 10% of our common stock complied with all Section 16(a) filing requirements applicable to them.